hsf-training/hsf-training-reana-webpage/_episodes/04-higgstotautau-serial.md

 new workflow run, it creates a certain unique "workspace directory" for sharing read/write files by the workflow steps.
 It is a good practice to have code and data directories _readable_ and workflow's workspace _writable_ in a clearly separated manner.
-In this way, the workflow won't risk to write over the inputs or the code provided by the container, which is good both for security.
+In this way, the workflow won't risk to write over the inputs or the code provided by the container, which is good both for reproducibility purposes (inputs aren't accidentally modified) and security purposes (code is not accidentally modified).

 ### Note: REANA_WORKSPACE environment variable